I want all the drugs

 He seemed oddly amused at my predicament.

-Upon discharge, the doctor prescribed me pain meds.
+Upon discharge, my doctor prescribed me pain meds.

 Percocet and Vicodin.